lovedeep5/get-ip/README.md

 # get-ip
-Simple API for the user IP only https://get-ip-only.herokuapp.com/
+Simple API will give you json data back with user IP only. https://get-ip-only.herokuapp.com/

-Node.js, express used simple api, just giving you back json data on get request.

 #how to use the API.